 Comments

-Response Category (DDAS Team, Please provide the list of Response)
+Response Category (DDAS Team, Please provide the list of Response) – Table already provided above with categories.

 QC Verifier will be able to view the list of Full Match, Partial Match and Single Matches and add a Finding if required.